A report by a client that their expectations of what they consider to be a good service have not been met.

 The Legal Ombudsman may:

 Before it will consider a complaint the Legal Ombudsman generally requires that the firm’s internal Complaints Procedure (outlined above) has been exhausted.
 If the Legal Ombudsman is satisfied that the firm’s proposals for resolving a complaint are reasonable, it may decline to investigate further.
-You will have to bring your complaint to the Legal Ombudsman within 6 months of receiving a final response from us about your complaint and 6 years from the date of the act or omission, giving rise to the complaint.
-Alternatively, 3 years from the date you should reasonably have known there are grounds for complaint.
+The time limits for referring a complaint to the Legal Ombudsman are no later than one year from the date of the act being complained about, or one year from the date when the complainant should have realised that there was cause for complaint.

 The Legal Ombudsman’s address and contact details are: